heatherm/web_f18/README.md

 **Monday, October 8, 2018** - Fall Recess
 No classes scheduled

+**Tuesday, October 9, 2018** - Legistlative day operating on a Monday schedule.
+Our class will not run on the 9th.

 **Monday, November 5, 2018** - Last day to use the Leave and Withdrawal process to submit a fall semester term withdrawal request or submit a request to withdraw from a course.
 Students should consult the academic calendar of their home school for specific deadlines pertaining to course withdrawal for the term.

 **Wednesday, November 21, 2018 - Friday, November 23, 2018** - Student Thanksgiving Recess
 No classes scheduled

 **Friday, December 14, 2018** - Last day of Fall 2018 classes

 ## Schedule of Meetings & Readings